 In addition to the extensive exhibits and interpretive trail, the Sewee Center offers a wide variety of educational opportunities.
 Educational activities occur year-round, both during the week and on Saturday mornings, and individuals, groups and scouts are encouraged to plan a visit.
 You can learn about upcoming week-end activities on our monthly Calendar or, you can call and schedule a group or scout visit if you have a program preference that we offer at the Center.
 Recurring activities at the Sewee Center include children's discovery programs on Saturdays and guided nature walks.

-The Sewee Center is home for four endangered Red wolves.
-Palmetto and his female companion Kiawah can be viewed in the front enclosure at the wolf observation platform.
-Finn and Tigger, a male and female pair, are housed in the second enclosure and, with trees and other vegetation, are mostly secluded.
+Currently, the Sewee Center is home for two endangered Red wolves, a sixteen-year old female known as Tigger and Conner, a five-year old male companion for Tigger.
 Red wolves are housed at the Sewee Center for observation, education and breeding.
 There are over 40 captive breeding facilities for the wolf nationwide, which are a vital element of red wolf recovery.
 Currently, there is a captive population of approximately 230 wolves.
 These wolves help to ensure the survival and genetic diversity of the species.

 The Red wolf's name comes from the reddish coloring of the head, ears, and legs.
 However, its coloring can range from very light tan to black.
 Weighing 45 to 80 pounds, the Red wolf is smaller than the gray wolf and larger than the coyote.
 The Red wolf's distinguishing features are the long ears and legs.
 Red wolves reach breeding maturity in their second or third year and breed in February or March of each year.
 Two to six pups are born in April or May.
 The pups are born with their eyes closed and are completely dependent on their mother for about 2 months.
 In the wild, they usually remain with the parents until reaching breeding maturity, forming small family groups, or packs.